Metallic Epoxy Flooring Vancouver, BC

 - Timeline: most projects are multi-day from prep to metallic to topcoat.

-- Gloss vs satin: gloss gives maximum depth, satin is more forgiving in higher-traffic interiors.
+- Gloss vs satin: gloss gives maximum depth, while satin is often more forgiving in higher-traffic interiors.

-- Traction: we can add it without making it look gritty.
+- Traction: it can be added without making the floor look harsh or gritty.

-- Best fit: interiors, showrooms, studios, salons, lobbies, and brand spaces.
+- Best fit: interiors, showrooms, studios, salons, lobbies, and feature spaces.

 Best Applications